JoyjitChandra/Playwright-1/test1/tests/readme.txt

   If no elements match the selector, returns null. or we could check for the API response.

   Though probably the solution is not that simple.

-  Probably the trick is not that simple.
+I am really curious know the actual solution for this scenario.

 2. How to print value in browser console?
  -The page.evaluate() API can run a JavaScript function in the context of the web page and bring results back to the Playwright environment.